- How Long Should You Spend in Hakone? - 22 June 2025

 The San’yo Shinkansen

-This runs west between Osaka and Fukuoka and includes stops like Shin-Osaka, Shin-Kobe, Hiroshima, Okayama, Fukuyama, Mihara, Kokura and Hakata.
+This route runs west between Osaka and Fukuoka, with stops including Shin-Osaka, Shin-Kobe, Hiroshima, Okayama, Fukuyama, Mihara, Kokura, and Hakata.

 The Kyushu Shinkansen